 High-End vs Affordable Safari Lodges

-Although the bush and animals can be very similar, the more upmarket lodges differentiate themselves by the quality of their accommodation, a more exclusive traversing area (in some cases) and usually they take fewer people per vehicle (six people maximum or two per row which provides each passengers with a ‘window seat’, compared to nine people or three per row on the safari vehicles of the less expensive lodges).
+Although the bush and animals can be very similar, the more upmarket lodges differentiate themselves by the quality of their accommodation, a more exclusive traversing area (in some cases) and usually, they take fewer people per vehicle (six people maximum or two per row which provides each passenger with a ‘window seat’, compared to nine people or three per row on the safari vehicles of the less expensive lodges).

 Apart from the normal reserve entrance fees, a nominal conservation fee of ZAR 100 per person per night has come into being in the Sabi Sand Reserve which is used to fund anti-poaching efforts (the fee is ZAR 50 per person at the less expensive lodges).
 These amounts are very reasonable and tiny when compared to the fees levied by game parks in East Africa, where $150 per person per day is not uncommon.

 By air: Daily flights connect most of the bigger South African cities to Nelspruit’s Kruger Mpumalanga International Airport (KMIA).
 Scheduled daily flights also connect from Johannesburg and Cape Town to Skukuza Aerodrome.
 Daily shuttle flights are offered from OR Tambo (Johannesburg) to the Sabi Sand airstrips.
 Private charter and helicopter flights are also available.